 Reading a map of Zurich allows you to wander around this city in your mind.
 There’s the lake with its promenade, the financial district, and the historic old town.

 I find maps to be essential tools in planning any trip.
 They contain all the necessary information to get around a place.
-Be it a sightseeing map with illustrations of the main highlights, an area map for Zurich or a town guide with a directory of cool boutiques - maps take on different shapes and forms.
+Be it a sightseeing map with illustrations of the main highlights, an area map for Zurich, or a town guide with a directory of cool boutiques - maps take on different shapes and forms.

 Zurich Tourism offers the below map of Zurich City free of charge.
 It lists all the important tourist attractions and even outlines a walking tour of the old town.
-You can either view it online or pick it up at any tourist information booth.
+You can view it online or pick it up at any tourist information booth.

 The best way to get around Zurich is by public transportation.
 Here is a downloadable bus and tram map of Zurich.

-For my fellow gourmands, I highly recommend the ViaMichelin map of Zurich which lists all Michelin recommended restaurants.
+For my fellow gourmands, I highly recommend the ViaMichelin map of Zurich, which lists all Michelin-recommended restaurants.

-Oh, and my favorite Swiss map illustrator is Ursula Hitz.
+My favorite Swiss map illustrator is Ursula Hitz.
 Her signature approach is to assemble the place names so that the typography takes on a shape.
 Here is the artist holding her limited edition map of Zurich: